IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Congratulation, now your Flightassist application should be running on `http://<isito-ingress IP:Port>`.

-# Scenario Four: Deploy Flightassist leveraging OpenWhisk functions
+# 7. Deploy Flightassist leveraging OpenWhisk functions

 In this scenario, we will deploy Flightassist with serverless to show how you could replace your microservices with OpenWhisk actions.